top of page

 How Does Zeolite Work?

-Zeolite is an alkaline mineral that is very porous and is one of the very few minerals that is negatively charged by nature.
-Since many toxic elements such as mercury, lead and cadmium are positively charged, zeolite is pulled to the toxins, like a magnet, and sucks them up into its structure.
+Considering that many toxic elements- things like mercury, lead, cesium, ammonia, mycotoxins and many environmental toxicants- are positively charged, zeolite is pulled to the toxins, like a magnet, and sucks them into its structure.
 These dangerous substances become trapped in zeolite’s cage structure, and are then safely and gently carried out of the body.

 What Does Zeolite Bind to?

-Heavy Metals- Heavy metals are toxic metals that accumulate in our bodies and put an enormous burden on our immune and nervous systems, and make our bodies work overtime to stay healthy.
+Heavy Metals- Toxic metals such as mercury, lead, cadmium and arsenic can accumulate in our bodies over time and put an enormous burden on our immune and nervous systems, and make our bodies work overtime to stay healthy.
 Eventually our bodies lose the ability to keep up with the excess demand and symptoms such as chronic fatigue, brain fog, irritability, and a host of other symptoms and conditions can manifest.
-These metals can also get stored in the bone and contribute to bone deterioration and poor bone mineral density.
-Zeolite can target hidden metals such as lead and cadmium (both of which can get stored in bone) and trap them in its cage-like structure for safe removal.
+Zeolite can trap these metals in its cage-like structure for safe removal.
 Once the heavy metal burden is lifted your body can start functionally at its peak potential again.

 Osteoporosis and Nutritional Deficiencies